 Awareness of these distinctions is essential in recognizing the seriousness and specifics of a perjury charge.

 While all perjury involves making false statements, not all false statements are perjury.
 Perjury specifically refers to lying under oath in an official proceeding.
-Other false statements, although potentially severe, do not always carry the same legal weight unless they are made under similar solemn circumstances.
+Other false statements, although potentially severe, do not always carry the same legal weight unless made under similar solemn circumstances.

 This difference is important because it highlights the unique nature of perjury as a breach of the judicial trust.
 It may still be illegal or unethical when someone lies in less formal circumstances, but it does not necessarily constitute perjury unless it occurs within the defined legal context.